 Begin your veterinary research before you bring your puppy home.
 Visit some local veterinary hospitals and find a practice that agrees with your values.
 Just like you do with your own doctor, your puppy will want to feel as safe and comfortable as they can at their annual visit.

-As a large-breed dog, pit bulls will need a suitable diet.
+As large-breed dogs, Pit Bulls will need a suitable diet.
 Growth rates and maturity ages differ by breed size and call for various nutrients and nutrient levels.
 Large-breed dogs grow rapidly and need extra help with their nutrition to ensure strong bones and joints.
 Spend a few minutes researching online and speak with your vet to find a dog food that fits your budget and your pup’s needs.

 Walks are also a perfect opportunity to expose them to new things and people.

 Most of the unhappy or dangerous dogs in the world are untrained.
 When a dog goes without training, they can be out of control, fearful, and dangerous.
-Ensure your pit bull pup is a good citizen by following these training tips.
+These methods for disciplining your dog will ensure he or she becomes a good citizen.

 Understand that training your puppy is not a form of punishment.
 Training should be a fun bonding experience between you two.
 Also, simple commands could save your dog’s life.
 A recall command such as “come!” will ensure your puppy comes back to you instead of running across a dangerous street.
 Train your pup to follow these basic commands: